wikimedia/wikimedia-discovery-rainbow/tab_documentation/language_basic.md

 Language search doesn't actually allow you to search in different languages - it allows you to search for a particular language name in different scripts.
 This can be done through the API with `action=languagesearch`, which is what we're tracking here.

+On this dashboard, we breakdown API calls by the following class of referrer:

+* **None** is direct traffic that has empty referrer header.
+* **Internal** is traffic referred by Wikimedia sites, specifically: mediawiki.org, wikibooks.org, wikidata.org, wikinews.org, wikimedia.org, wikimediafoundation.org, wikipedia.org, wikiquote.org, wikisource.org, wikiversity.org, wikivoyage.org, and wiktionary.org (See [Webrequest source](https://phabricator.wikimedia.org/diffusion/ANRS/browse/master/refinery-core/src/main/java/org/wikimedia/analytics/refinery/core/Webrequest.java$212-223) for more information.).
+* **Search engine** is traffic referred by Google, Bing, Yandex, Yahoo, DuckDuckGo or Baidu (See [Webrequest source](https://phabricator.wikimedia.org/diffusion/ANRS/browse/master/refinery-core/src/main/java/org/wikimedia/analytics/refinery/core/SearchEngineClassifier.java$41) for more information.).
+* **Unknown** is traffic that does not have a HTTP referrer or has unusual referrer header (See [Webrequest source](https://phabricator.wikimedia.org/diffusion/ANRS/browse/master/refinery-core/src/main/java/org/wikimedia/analytics/refinery/core/Webrequest.java$189-211) for more information.).
+* **External** is traffic referred by something other than search engine.

+For overall break down by referrer class, see [http://discovery.wmflabs.org/metrics/#referer_breakdown](http://discovery.wmflabs.org/metrics/#referer_breakdown); for overall breakdown by search request type, see [http://discovery.wmflabs.org/metrics/#kpi_api_usage](http://discovery.wmflabs.org/metrics/#kpi_api_usage).

-General trends
+General findings
 ------

+* About 93% of language search are internal API calls and about 7% of language search are direct traffic.
-Given the limited utility of this, we'd expect to see (and do see) very few hits.
+* Given the limited utility of this, we'd expect to see (and do see) very few hits.

 Outages and inaccuracies
 ------